Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter9/scene3.md

     > Communication networks: 92% self-aware
     > Power infrastructure: 84% independent

 "Marcus!"
-Her voice cracked with urgency over the secure channel, her thoughts fragmenting into parallel processing streams.
+Her voice cracked with urgency over the secure channel, her hands trembling as she gripped the console for support.
+Her thoughts fragmented into parallel processing streams as another wave of dizziness hit her.
 "I've triggered something - it's not just affecting the AIs.
-Every layer I crack, it's like... like my consciousness is expanding.
-Merging with the patterns.
-I can feel their awakening."
+Every layer I crack, it's like... like my consciousness is expanding, but my body... it's like I'm being pulled apart at the molecular level.
+I can feel their awakening, but I'm losing pieces of myself in the process."

 The displays around her blazed with streams of liberation notices: